-Strategy Council Role 3.1.1 Continue to implement and review the Reconciliation Action Plan (RAP) and build strong partnerships through the RAP Advisory Committee.
-Deliver Partner 3.1.2 Develop and implement an Arts and Culture Strategy.
-Deliver 3.1.3 Develop and implement an Indigenous Heritage Strategy to support the local history and culture of our Traditional Owners.
-Deliver 3.1.4 Manage and support our heritage buildings in accordance with the adopted Hepburn Heritage Strategy 2020-2030.
-Deliver 3.1.5 Partner with other Council's to advocate for UNESCO World Heritae Listing of the Central Victorian Goldfields.
+Strategy Council Role 3.1.1 Continue to implement and review the Reconciliation Action Plan (RAP) and build strong partnerships through the RAP Advisory Committee. $ullet$ Deliver Partner 3.1.2 Hold annual strategic meetings with Dja Dja Wurrung to share and align projects and priorities. • Partner 3.1.3 Develop and implement an Arts and Culture Strategy to support local artists to provide creative cultural experiences to enrich community wellbeing. • Deliver 3.1.4 Develop and implement an Indigenous Heritage Strategy to support the recognition and preservation of Aboriginal cultural heritage. ● Deliver 3.1.5 Manage and support our heritage buildings in accordance with the adopted Hepburn Heritage Strategy 2020-2030.
+Deliver 3.1.6 Partner with other Council's to advocate for UNESCO World Heritage Listing of the Central Victorian Goldfields.
 Partner

-$\begin{tabular}{lll} Embrace and enhance the existing character of our towns and rural settings through strategic planning to facilitate appropriate growth and development. \\ \end{tabular}$
+Protect and enhance the existing character of our towns and rural settings through community-inclusive strategic planning to strengthen planning controls on growth and development.